HIMS

 Hims & Hers Trades 10% Above BofA's Raised $25 Target as Novo Nordisk Launches Direct Wegovy Sales

-BofA Securities lifted its price target on Hims & Hers Health, Inc. (NYSE: HIMS) to $25 from $21 while maintaining a Neutral rating, according to the firm's latest note, even as the shares trade near $27.50 on a rally tied to reports that the U.S. Food and Drug Administration is reassessing restrictions on compounded peptide treatments.
-The target revision leaves HIMS roughly 10% above BofA's upgraded fair value and about 15% above the $24 Wall Street consensus target, a positioning that frames the current move as a headline-driven trade rather than a valuation reset.
+BofA Securities raised its price target on Hims & Hers Health, Inc. (NYSE: HIMS) to $25 from $21 and kept a Neutral rating.
+The shares aren't waiting.
+HIMS trades near $27.50, lifted by reports that the FDA is reconsidering restrictions on compounded peptide treatments.
+That puts the stock roughly 10% above BofA's new target and about 15% above the $24 Wall Street consensus — a gap driven by a headline, not by a change in the company's earnings power.

 Hims & Hers Health, Inc. (HIMS) — stock analysis